 1973 – 1990

-In the early 1970s, the company began to ink toys onto toys using pad printing.
-Thanks to the vast palette of colors, this technology allows the new orange logo was very vibrant.
+In the early 1970s, the company began inking toys onto toys using pad printing.
+Thanks to the vast palette of colors, this technology allows the new orange logo to be very vibrant.
 The structure of the corporate badge has not changed, but the designers have increased the flame and the inscription inside it.
 The modified version was relevant until 1990.
 During this time, Hot Wheels released cars with reflective stickers and toys that change color when the temperature changes.

 1990 – 2000

-The emblem of 1990 has become a landmark.
-Firstly, it has a white outline with a black border around the edge, which was not observed before.
-Secondly, the company’s name was painted not in one but two colors for the first time.
+The 1990 emblem has become a landmark.
+First, it has a white outline with a black border around the edge, which was not observed before.
+Second, the company’s name was painted not in one but two colors for the first time.
 The combination of a yellow top and white bottom gave the letters dynamics.

 In 1994, the manufacturer began to decorate all toy cars with a logo.
 In doing so, he experimented with colors and used the pad printing method.
 However, on some models, the badge was molded onto the glass (Corvette 97).